ArfNtz/render/README.md

 # Render

-Define a document type, feed it with some data, render it.
+A library to define a document type, feed it with some data, and render it.

 For example I take a flyer document (a.k.a leaflet, tract) :
 - `FlyerView.swift` defines the presentation (i.e. document strcture, layout, colors, fonts).
 - `Flyer.swift` defines the data structure.
 - `main.swift` injects the data structure into the view and renders the document.

+This example uses `HtmlView`and `View` from the **render** library.

 **Motivation**